Sub Cool FM Commercial Air Conditioning

 MVHR is growing in popularity as a solution for heating and cooling highly energy efficient buildings.
 It also responds to the increasing awareness of the quality of indoor air, as it brings fresh filtered air into a building.
 It recovers heat in the house extracting warm air, putting it through a central heat exchange.
 It works intelligently keeping houses warm in the cold and cooler in the summer.
 It is quite an expensive option and needs to be carefully designed, ideally alongside a new build.

 Air conditioning technology has advanced rapidly over the years and there are a number of different systems available.
-Click on each system below to find out more information.

 This is ideal for single rooms and smaller spaces.
 A split air conditioning system involves an indoor (evaporator) unit along with an outdoor compressor; as such the system is ‘split’ into 2 components, hence the name.
 The indoor unit is typically wall mounted.
 You can choose a unit that cools, or one that both heats and cools.